Introduction

-Understanding Hepatitis B and Its Vaccine
+What is Hepatitis B and Its Vaccine

 The Importance of Hepatitis B Vaccination

+At the same time, vaccination helps in preventing the transmission of the virus to others.
 It is important to note that Hepatitis B vaccination is typically administered as a series of doses to ensure long-term protection.
 Staying up to date with the recommended vaccine schedule and completing the full series is essential for maximum effectiveness.

-Hepatitis B Vaccine Price and Dosage
+Hepa B Vaccine Price Philippines

-It is important to note that these prices are estimates and may be subject to change based on the overall supply and demand.
 Patients should consult with their healthcare provider or check with local clinics and hospitals for the most accurate and up-to-date pricing information.

-Recombinant Hepatitis B vaccine
+Recombinant Hepatitis B Vaccine Philippines

-This is the most commonly used type of Hepatitis B vaccine.
+This variant is the most commonly used type of Hepatitis B vaccine.
 It is made using a recombinant DNA technology that involves inserting a gene from the Hepatitis B virus into yeast cells.
 The yeast cells then produce a protein that stimulates the immune system to produce antibodies against the Hepatitis B virus.
 There are 2 recombinant vaccines used in the Philippines, which are Engerix B and GeneVac B.

 GeneVac B is also a vaccine formulated as an active immunization for patients that are considered at risk for getting hepatitis B. Just like the first type, patients in the age of 0 to 19 yrs old have a certain amount of dosage needed, which is 0.5 mL.
 Meanwhile, 20 years old and older patients must have 1 mL dose.
 Although, take note that infant patients are recommended to take the vaccine during the 6-10-14 week schedule for immunization.
 At the same time, children to adult patients must follow the 0-1-6 months schedule for vaccines.